-Variances to Zoning Ordinance Property Development Standards- The UDC is authorized to approve appropriate exceptions to the vast majority of the Trinity Uptown Peripheral Zone Standards and Guidelines.
+Variances to Zoning Ordinance Property Development Standards- The UDC is authorized to approve appropriate exceptions to the vast majority of the Panther Island Peripheral Zone Standards and Guidelines.
 The UDC may allow additional flexibility for projects of exceptional civic or environmental design.
 Any waiver of basic property development standards related to building heights or setbacks, however, requires a variance approved by the Board of Adjustment (BOA).

-Design Plan and Land Use Administrative Rights -The City of Fort Worth reserves the right to administratively modify the urban design plan and land use if the modifications are clearly consistent with applicable development principles and supported by the Trinity River Vision Authority (TRVA).
+Design Plan and Land Use Administrative Rights -The City of Fort Worth reserves the right to administratively modify the urban design plan and land use if the modifications are clearly consistent with applicable development principles.